CenterForSpatialResearch/conflict_urbanism_puerto_rico_now/01_IntroToQGIS.md

 #### Symbolizing World Populations

 Now that we have these three different layers we can begin to create maps that highlight the differences between these different ways to measure population.
 We will compose a map that symbolizes each of our three data layers differently.
 We will use graduated symbols to express city population, a choropleth map for population by country and a classified color ramp for the gridded population.
-We will then go over cartographic conventions adding a legend and scale bar to the map and exporting as a PDF.
+We will then go over cartographic conventions adding a legend to the map and exporting as a PDF.

 **Proportional  symbols**